braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards/customizing_behavior.md

 ## Key-value pairs

-Braze enables you to send extra data payloads to user devices using key-value pairs.
+Braze enables you to send extra data payloads via Content Cards to user devices using key-value pairs.
 These can help you track internal metrics, update app content, and customize properties.
 [Add key-value pairs using the dashboard][9].

 {% alert note %}
 We do not recommend sending nested JSON values as key-value pairs.
 Instead, flatten the JSON before sending it.